 Consistent with current research, SMA believes that Selective Mutism is best understood as a childhood social communication anxiety disorder.
 SM is much more than shyness and most likely on the spectrum of social phobia and related anxiety disorders.
 SM is NOT a child willfully refusing to speak.

 The average age of diagnosis is around 3 or 4 years old or around the time a child enters a daycare or school setting and the non-speaking behavior becomes problematic (APA, 2000).
 However, many parents will say that their child displayed signs of excessive shyness and/or inhibition since infancy.
 Once a child enters school there is increased expectation to perform, interact and speak and SM becomes apparent.
 It is at this time that teachers will point out the severity of the problem including concerns that the child is not speaking and participating in activities.Some children are diagnosed much later as parents and pediatricians can mistake symptoms as extreme shyness.
 SMA advocates for early diagnosis and treatment.

-From the Selective Mutism Group: To meet diagnostic criteria, the child or adolescent with selective mutism shows significant impairment in daily functioning, typically in educational or occupational settings, and by refraining from social participation at school and other settings due to a pronounced fear of speaking.
-Most affected children and adolescents function normally in other ways and learn age appropriate skills; however, some may have other comorbid anxiety disorders, developmental delays such as impaired social skills, and communication disorders.
+To meet diagnostic criteria, the child or adolescent with SM shows significant impairment in daily functioning, typically in educational or occupational settings, and by refraining from social participation at school and other settings due to a pronounced fear of speaking.
+Most affected children and adolescents function normally in other ways and learn age appropriate skills; however, some may have other comorbid anxiety disorders, developmental delays such as impaired social skills, and communication disorders in addition to SM.